Mohammad-Nayef/Hotel-Booking/README.md

 - Well-documented clean codes and APIs with best-practices.
 - Robust validations for creating and updating entities.
 - Logging using [Serilog](https://serilog.net/).
+- Rate limiting middleware to limit the number of requests for a client in a customizable time interval.
+- Meaningful response status codes and messages.

 ## Database Schema:
 ![Database Schema](https://github.com/Mohammad-Nayef/Hotel-Booking/blob/main/Database%20Diagram.svg)